JonasGeiping/linear_cross_entropy_loss/README.md

 ![Accuracy Benchmark](bench-acc/bwd-fp16-Linear+Loss-Accuracy-over-N.-Defaults:-N=B*S=16384,-H=2048,-V=131072.png)

+For reference, the benchmarked version of `torch.compile` is the nightly from the 15th of July, 2024.

 # Final Notes

 This solution of "z/logit chunks in SRAM" is still quite unsatisfying to me.
 I would prefered not to ever materialize the logits in